billwear/maas-rad/prometheus-metrics.md

 Whenever you install the `python3-prometheus-client` library, Prometheus endpoints are exposed over HTTP by the `rackd` and `regiond` processes under the default `/metrics` path.

 [note]
-Currently, prometheus metrics are shared when rack and region are running on the same machine, even though each service provides its own port.
-You can safely only query one of the two ports if you're running both region and rack.
+Currently, prometheus metrics are shared when rack and region controllers are running on the same machine, even though each service provides its own port.
+You can safely only query one of the two ports if you're running both controllers.
 [/note]

 <!-- snap-2-7-ui snap-2-7-cli snap-2-8-ui snap-2-8-cli snap-2-9-ui snap-2-9-cli